This article contains subject matter, including a fictional story, that some may find upsetting. Discretion is advised.

 It was June 1989.

 Their trip from Jacksonville to Panama City Beach was getting a brief delay after Clara and Mitch were causing a ruckus in the back.
-They needed to stretch and breathe in some clean air, and they needed it bad.
+The rascals needed to stretch and breathe in some clean air, and they needed it bad.

 Like two caged animals, the siblings were grunting in frustration.
 Roaring for a release from their humid confines.